 Just as with humans undergoing general anesthesia, your veterinarian will closely monitor vital signs such as blood pressure, oxygen saturation, heart function, body temperature, and other cardio-respiratory values.
 Your veterinarian will conduct a thorough oral exam, just as a human dentist would, and may also take mouth radiographs.
 After the procedure, your veterinarian will “wake up” your dog, place him in recovery where post-procedure vitals are monitored.
 Most veterinarians do their dental procedures in the morning and send their patients home at the end of the day.

 Regular exams with your veterinarian are crucial in keeping your dog healthy and happy, and this includes regular dental exams and cleanings as well.
-If you have any questions about dental procedures in your dog, consult your veterinarian in Chandler today.
+If you have any questions about dental procedures in your dog, call Animal Medical Center of Chandler at (480) 339-0406.